Roadmap on carcinogens

 - The European Trade Union Confederation

-The signatories to the Covenant have drawn up a Roadmap for the scheme, which will run from 2016 to 2019.
+The signatories to the Covenant have drawn up a Roadmap for the scheme.
 Member States, social partners, companies, research organisations and other organisations across Europe (and even beyond) are encouraged to participate.

 Reinforcing prevention in companies

-Some of the activities to be developed and implemented during the three years of the scheme are:
+Some of the activities to be developed and implemented during the scheme are:

 Smaller businesses with limited experience of good practices, in particular, are likely to benefit from the scheme.
 It is also hoped that greater awareness will lead to innovations in production processes, resulting in the carcinogenic substances being replaced with safer alternatives.